murtaza52/lein-mangoes/README.md

 # lein-mangoes

-A build system for client ide development.
+A build system for client side development.

 ## Usage